gavrielsayag/Employees/README.md

 # Employees
-A mini server which stores details about employees.
-Using MySQL database and Spring-Boot.
+A mini server which stores details about employees.<br> Using MySQL database and Spring-Boot.

 ## Endpoints:
 * **/get/{id}** - returns the employee (JSON format) with the given ID.